tarwn/lessthandot-hugo/blogs/content/posts/2011-07-19-try_convert-in-sql-server-denali.md

 <pre>TRY_CONVERT ( data_type [ ( length ) ], expression [, style ] )</pre>

-Let&#8217;s take a look how this all works, I will create a table and inserts some values
+Let's take a look how this all works, I will create a table and inserts some values

 sql
 create table #test(SomeCol varchar(100))